Conime2025/conime-multi/content/en/posts/anime/boku-hero-vigilantes-season-2.md

 source = "YouTube / TOHO animation"
 +++

-**My Hero Academia: Vigilantes** resmi mengumumkan **Season 2** yang akan tayang pada **2026**.
-Pengumuman ini disampaikan melalui akun resmi anime di X dan diiringi perilisan teaser visual baru.
-Selain itu, TOHO animation membagikan video produksi resmi yang menegaskan konfirmasi musim kedua.

-### Detail Pengumuman Resmi
+**Boku no Hero Academia: Vigilantes** has officially announced **Season 2**, scheduled to air in **2026**.
+The news was shared via the anime’s official X account along with the release of a new teaser visual.
+TOHO animation also unveiled an official production video confirming the second season.

+### Official Announcement Details
-- Judul resmi: *TVアニメ『ヴィジランテ -僕のヒーローアカデミア ILLEGALS-』第2期*
-  (*TV Anime "Vigilante: My Hero Academia ILLEGALS" Season 2.*)
+- Official title: *TVアニメ『ヴィジランテ -僕のヒーローアカデミア ILLEGALS-』第2期* (*TV Anime "Vigilante: Boku no Hero Academia ILLEGALS" Season 2*)
-- Jadwal tayang: **2026** di Jepang.
+- Scheduled broadcast: **2026** in Japan.
-- Distribusi internasional: **Streaming di Crunchyroll** di Amerika, Eropa, Afrika, Oseania, Timur Tengah, dan CIS.
+- International distribution: **Streaming on Crunchyroll** in the Americas, Europe, Africa, Oceania, the Middle East, and CIS regions.
-- Teaser visual menampilkan Koichi “Crawler” Haimawari dengan atmosfer lebih gelap.
+- Teaser visual features Koichi “Crawler” Haimawari with a darker tone.

 > “第2期2026年放送決定！ティザービジュアル公開！”
 >
-> (*Season 2 tayang 2026 dipastikan!
-Teaser visual dirilis!*)
+> (*Season 2 confirmed for 2026!
+Teaser visual revealed!*)
 > — [Vigilantes Anime Official](https://x.com/vigilante_mha/status/1939691980172476906)

-### Cuplikan Teaser Resmi
+### Official Teaser Highlights
-Video produksi resmi dari TOHO animation memperlihatkan highlight adegan aksi, narasi dramatis, dan konfirmasi tulisan “2026年放送決定.”
-Visual teaser menekankan ancaman baru yang mengintai di balik kehidupan sehari-hari.
+The production video released by TOHO animation shows intense action scenes, dramatic narration, and confirms the phrase “2026年放送決定.”
+The teaser emphasizes new threats lurking behind everyday life.

 > “忍び寄る 新たな脅威 日常の裏側で 闘いは続く——”
 >
-> (*Ancaman baru mendekat.
-Pertarungan terus berlanjut di balik keseharian.*)
+> (*A new threat approaches.
+The fight continues behind the scenes.*)

-### Fokus Cerita: Vigilantes Spin-Off
+### Story Focus: Vigilantes Spin-Off
-Adaptasi ini melanjutkan kisah spin-off manga karya Hideyuki Furuhashi dan Betten Court:
+This adaptation continues the spin-off manga by Hideyuki Furuhashi and Betten Court:
-- Berlatar sebelum cerita utama My Hero Academia.
+- Set before the main Boku no Hero Academia storyline.
-- Mengikuti Koichi Haimawari (Crawler) sebagai vigilante tanpa lisensi.
+- Follows Koichi Haimawari (Crawler), an unlicensed vigilante.
-- Menampilkan karakter-karakter seperti Knuckleduster, Pop☆Step, dan versi muda Eraser Head.
+- Features characters like Knuckleduster, Pop☆Step, and a younger Eraser Head.

 {{< related-auto >}}

-### Produksi dan Staf
+### Production and Staff
-Season pertama diadaptasi oleh Studio Bones dengan sutradara Kenichi Suzuki.
-Komposisi seri oleh Yosuke Kuroda, desain karakter oleh Takahiko Yoshida, dan musik oleh Yuki Hayashi, Shogo Yamashiro, dan Yuki Furuhashi.
-Staf inti diharapkan kembali untuk musim kedua.
+Season 1 was produced by Studio Bones with director Kenichi Suzuki, series composition by Yosuke Kuroda, character design by Takahiko Yoshida, and music by Yuki Hayashi, Shogo Yamashiro, and Yuki Furuhashi.
+The core staff is expected to return for Season 2.

-### Kapan Tayang?
+### Release Schedule
-- Jadwal resmi: **2026**.
+- Official release: **2026**.
-- Penayangan global melalui Crunchyroll.
+- Global streaming via Crunchyroll.
-- Info detail tentang jumlah episode, tanggal pasti, dan arc manga yang diadaptasi akan diumumkan kemudian di situs resmi dan akun sosial mereka.
+- Further details on episode count, exact dates, and adapted manga arcs will be shared later on their official site and social media accounts.

 > “続報をお楽しみに！”
 >
-> (*Mohon nantikan kabar selanjutnya!*)
+> (*Please look forward to further updates!*)
 > — [Vigilante Anime Official](https://vigilante-anime.com/)

 {{< content-end >}}